ibm-cloud-docs/text-to-speech/ssml.md

 ```
 {: codeblock}

 The service supports SSML fragments, which are SSML elements that do not include the full XML header.
+The `<?xml>` and `<speak>` elements are always optional for SSML that you pass to the service.
+{: note}

 ## SSML support
 {: #ssmlSupport}